InternalDeveloperPlatform/public-site/content/ecosystem/paas-devops-platforms/giantswarm.md

 **What Giant Swarm is:**

-*Giant Swarm is a product.* It’s built incrementally by incorporating feedback from all our customers.
+*Giant Swarm is a Kubernetes-based product.* It’s built incrementally by incorporating feedback from all our customers.
 It accelerates the delivery of products.

 *Differentiating.* It empowers your teams to concentrate on solving real business problems by abstracting away organisational complexities and toil.

-*Opinionated.* It makes it easy for your teams to build, deploy, and operate products by providing a curated set of high quality building blocks.
+*Opinionated.* It makes it easy for your teams to build, deploy, and operate products by providing a curated set of high quality platform building blocks.

 **Website:**[www.giantswarm.io](https://www.giantswarm.io/)